Where to Buy

 GBM Assessment (Score: 7/10)

-Heinrich Böll, who received the Nobel Prize in 1972, served as the moral conscience of post-war Germany, unflinchingly examining the spiritual damage inflicted by Nazism and the hollow prosperity of the economic miracle that followed.
-The Clown portrays a man whose refusal to compromise his principles in a society eager to forget its past leads to his complete social disintegration, while Group Portrait with Lady offers a panoramic reconstruction of German life across decades of upheaval.
+Served as the moral conscience of post-war Germany, unsparingly examining the spiritual damage inflicted by Nazism and the hollow prosperity of the economic miracle that followed.
+The Clown portrays a man whose refusal to compromise his principles in a society eager to forget its past leads to his complete social disintegration, while Group Portrait with Lady offers a wide-ranging reconstruction of German life across decades of upheaval.
 Böll's Catholic moral sensibility and his commitment to the tradition of 'rubble literature' gave his work an ethical gravity that transcended its historical moment.

 Awards & Adaptations